 Yin Yoga: Time is the magic ingredient

-During yin yoga, we hold postures for longer periods of time in a very passive and receptive way.
-Most postures are done on the floor.
-This can help to target specific tissues, increase circulation, and encourage more mobility.
-During yin yoga, postures are done by entering into a pose and coming to a place that is sometimes called the "edge."
+Yin yoga postures are mainly done on the floor and this yoga style helps to target specific tissues, increase circulation, and encourage more mobility.
+Postures are done by entering into a pose and coming to a place that is sometimes called the "edge."
 In this context, “the edge” is a place where there is a manageable amount of sensation.
 This edge is not a place of pain or a place that feels too intense.
 Instead, it’s a place where you feel some pressure.
 This sensation indicates there is adequate or appropriate stress on the tissues.
 This can lead to greater circulation in the tissues and joint sites.

 Once the edge is found, the practitioner relaxes the musculature.
-Yin Yoga postures are also held in relative stillness for a longer period of time.
 Yin yoga encourages fluids and blood into the tissues and joints which keep them supple and healthy.
-The yin style targets what we call the “yin” tissues of the body.
 The yin yoga practice has the potential to calm the nervous system, and you can develop your meditation practice during the long holds.
-Yin yoga is also believed to increase the circulation of Prana or Qi in the energetic system of the body.
-All movement and yoga poses actually help to circulate Qi through the meridian system of the body, but yin yoga, in particular, encourages Qi to move into the deeper structures.
 While you practice each of the postures, remember that you can focus on your breath to calm and focus the mind.
 When it’s time to move out of the pose, take your time, and engage your muscles as you move.
-The tissue that is targeted in a yin style practice can be more sensitive.
-As you release the pose, give the body some time to adjust and notice the sensation of blood, fluid, and Qi rushing to the area you were targeting.